Executive Management Team

 Bill Lyon, Divisional Manager, Organisational Services

-Bill Lyon joined Council in 2017 and was appointed Divisional Manager, Organisational Services.
+Bill Lyon joined Council in 2017 as the Divisional Manager, Organisational Services.

-As Divisional Manager, Bill is responsible for leading, developing and managing the end-to-end business functions to ensure sound fiscal management of the organisation, effective delivery of ICT services to the organisation, centre-led procurement and strategic sourcing and cost-effective support services functions.
+Bill is responsible for leading and managing business functions to ensure sound fiscal management, effective delivery of ICT services, centre-led procurement and strategic sourcing, effective human resource management and cost-effective support services functions for Council.

 Bill has held several Executive General Manager roles with Energex and Telstra and most recently was CEO of Redland City Council.